pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 ### **15.2 Adoption and Amendment of By-Laws**

-By-laws can be created or changed by a vote of the National Executive Committee (NEC) or the party membership, as stated in the party's constitution.
-Proposed changes must be written down and reviewed before being approved.
-A clear majority vote is needed to adopt or amend by-laws.
+By-laws can be created or changed by a vote of the National Executive Committee (NEC) limited. by the constitution or delegated by bylaws.

 ###  **15.3 Types of By-Laws**